Codes Dictionary

 5.3.
 Corporate Sector

-Corporate sector wealth (i.e., the sum of corporations’s assets minus their debt) is what we call the book value of corporations.
+Corporate sector wealth (i.e., the sum of corporations’ assets minus their debt) is what we call the book value of corporations.
 This value can be different from the market value of corporations (i.e. their equity liability): the ratio between these two quantities is Tobin’s Q.

 WID code description